 Tables should be numbered in the order in which they are cited in the text and include appropriate headers.
 Tables should not reiterate information presented in the Results section, but rather should provide clear and concise data that further illustrate the main point.
 Tabular data should directly relate to the hypothesis.
 Table formatting should follow the current edition of the AMA Manual of Style.
 There is no maximum number of tables.

-Technical requirements for tables: Tables should be constructed using a Microsoft Word program and inserted in numerical order at the end of the manuscript, either within the main Word document (following the references) or as separate files.
+Technical requirements for tables: Tables should be constructed using a Microsoft Word program and inserted either in numerical order at the end of the main Word document (following the references) or as separate files.
+Tables may use any legible font size and may appear in portrait or landscape orientation; however, the main manuscript text pages must remain in portrait orientation.
 Do not provide tables in scan/image format.
 Pediatrics cannot accept Excel or PowerPoint files for any part of your submission.

 Style for tables: Tables should be self-explanatory.
 Avoid abbreviations; define any abbreviations in footnotes to the table.
 Avoid excess digits and excess ink in general.
 Where possible, rows should be in a meaningful order (eg, descending order of frequency).
 Provide units of measurement for all numbers.
 In general, only one type of data should be in each column of the table.